Stebalien/udev-rs/README.md

 Udev bindings for rust
 ======================

+*NOTICE: This library is currently unmaintained.
+If you would like to take over, please file an issue. libudev is poorly designed (and in some places, plain broken) so I have given up trying to tame it into a sane rust library.*

 These bindings effectivly map one-to-one to libudev (but calling them is much simpler/nicer than C).